Classic Motorcycle Build

 Too tight a fit will cause binding when the forks are rebounding.
 Some techs refer to this as 'stiction'.

-Here's an easy test for bushing fitment:
+Here's one way to test for bushing fitment:

 'Drop-Down' Test